Andy Volpe -

 - The helmet is not made of gold, but of Brass!
 It happens to look like gold because Romans liked to keep their metal armor and gear highly polished - it was a way of showing one's wealth and pride, but also helped prevent rust and corrosion.
 Brass was a highly prized metal for Romans, and was used by Romans for hundreds of years.

 How heavy is the armor?
+Aren't you hot in that?!

 - As we can figure out from reconstructions, the Lorica segmentata weighs in around 15-20 pounds.
 Lorica hamata (maille) and Lor. squamata (scale) is around 25-30 pounds.
+Although that weight has been disputed very recently, maybe closer to 20lbs.

 - The armor is not as uncomfortable as it may first appear.
 You get used to it.
 So did they.
 After a full day in armor, however, the armor does become "heavy" and uncomfortable!
 (We do not know for how long or how often Roman soldiers wore their armor).